-- District tuition: Per credit isand subject to change annually.
-Tuition is charged for all associate, technical, and apprenticeship credits.
-Visit mstc.edu for more information on tuition and fees. - Out-of-State Tuition: Per credit and subject to change annually.
-Visit mstc.edu for more information on tuition and fees. - Incidental fee: 5% per credit, charged each semester to help cover student activities, such as student government, and to help support various clubs and student activities. - Online fees: \$10 per credit.
-Charged for classes taught solely over the Internet. - Criminal History Record check: For some Service & Health programs, students need to pay for a criminal background check and provide documentation of required health work to Certified Background a private vendor.
-Fees may vary. - Material fee: Varies with each course, and covers the cost of materials used by a student in each course. - Textbooks and supplies: Students are required to purchase their own textbooks and supplies.
-The cost varies by program.
+- Tuition: Per credit is subject to change annually and is charged for all associate, technical, and apprenticeship credits.
+Visit mstc.edu for more information on tuition and fees. - Activity fee: Five percent per credit.
+Charged each semester to help cover student activities, such as student government, and to help support various clubs and student activities. - Online fees: \$10 per credit.
+Charged for classes delivered online or in a hybrid model. - Criminal History Record check: For some programs, students need to pay for a criminal background check and provide documentation of required health work to Certified Background, a private vendor.
+Fees may vary. - Material fee: Varies with each course and covers the cost of materials used by a student in each course. - Textbooks and supplies: Textbook costs vary by book.
+Visit the Mid-State Bookstore website for up-to-date information about books and costs.
+Students are required to purchase their own textbooks and supplies.
 In accordance with the Higher Education Opportunity Act (HEOA), students have access to the cost and, when applicable, the ISBN number for required textbooks and supplemental materials.
-This information is available on the Mid-State website and the students' online Class Schedule. - Student ID: The first student ID card is issued at no charge.
+This information is available on the students' online Class Schedule.

+• Student ID: The first student ID card is issued at no charge.
 Should a replacement ID card be required, there is a \$5 fee for each additional card.
-ID's are available in campus libraries.
+IDs are available in campus LiNKs.